MicrosoftDocs/azure-devops-docs/docs/organizations/security/lookup-organization-owner-admin.md

 ---
-title: Find an admin or account owner for VSTS or TFS
+title: Find an admin or account owner
+titleSuffix: VSTS & TFS
 description: Steps for how to look up users who can help you gain access or change your permissions, project collection admin or project owner ms.prod: devops ms.technology: devops-security